 KashTree leads you to believe money grows on trees, virtual trees that is.
-But in today’s review, I’m exposing it for what KashTree for what it really is, a data-harvesting scam in a façade of a referral-based income system.
+But in today’s review, I’m exposing KashTree for what it really is; a phishing scam using the façade of a rewards site.

-Aside from knowing what it really is, I’ll also give you an inside look in the members’ area and expose why the tasks won’t help you make money.
+I’ll also give you an inside look at the members’ area and expose why the tasks won’t help you make money.

 KashTree Review At A Glance